What is a Mechanics Lien?

 - Foreclosure (if the homeowner doesn't pay the lien);

-- Double payment for the same job (if the homeowner pays the direct contractor, and he/she does not have to pay the subcontractor, laborer, or supplier); and/or
+- Double payment for the same job (if the homeowner pays the direct or prime contractor, and he/she does not pay the subcontractor, laborer, or supplier); and/or

 - A recorded lien on the property title (which can affect the owner's ability to borrow against, refinance, or sell the property).